Back to news

 Tabnine Enterprise64%FastBasic

-The broad shape matches what independent 2026 reviews report: Tabnine trades raw completion capability for privacy and compliance, and it isn't the capability leader against Cursor or Copilot.
-The one lever that closes the gap is custom model training, fine-tuning a private model on your own codebase, which lives inside your deployment and is never shared.
+The broad shape matches what independent 2026 reviews report (opens in a new tab): Tabnine trades raw completion capability for privacy and compliance, and it isn't the capability leader against Cursor or Copilot.
+The one lever that closes the gap is custom model training (opens in a new tab), fine-tuning a private model on your own codebase, which lives inside your deployment and is never shared.
 On your internal code, that tuning matters more than a generic benchmark.

 Pros and Cons